-- 1. Location.
-The referenced TMK property, Lot 28, Anuhea Volcano House Lots, 2nd Series, also being a Portion of Grant 5362, , containing approximately 1.5513 acres, is situated in 'Ôla'a, Puna, Hawai'i. - 2.
-County Zoning.
-Residential ten thousand square feet minimum (RS-10). - 3.
+1. Location.
+The referenced property, Lot 1, Honomū Ocean View Estates, being also a portion of Grant 899, containing approximately 39,810 sq. ft., is situated at Honomū, South Hilo, Hawai'i.

+Niels Christensen, LPLS The Independent Hawaii Surveyors, LLC Page 2 August 2, 2018

+- 2. County Zoning.
+Residential Single-Family, 10,000 sq. ft.
+(RS-10) and Village Commercial, 10,000 sq. ft.
+(CV-10). - 3.
 State Land Use.
 Urban (U). - 4.
 General Plan.
-Land Use Pattern Allocation Guide (LUPAG) map designates the property as Low Density Urban (Idu).

-- Subdivision Code Requirements.
+Land Use Pattern Allocation Guide (LUPAG) map designates the property as Low Density Urban (ldu). - 5.
+Subdivision Code Requirements.
 The subdivision code requires that subdivisions be served by a water system meeting the minimum requirements of the County Department of Water Supply (DWS) and be provided with water mains and fire hydrants installed to and within the subdivision in accordance with the rules and regulations of the DWS. - 6.
 Subdivision Request/PPM.
-Subdivision application SUB-13-001297 was submitted to subdivide Lot 28 into 2 lots consistent with the RS-10 zoning.
-Further action on the subdivision application was deferred pursuant to letter dated December 17, 2013 in the subdivision file. - 7.
+Subdivision application SUB-17-001772 was submitted to subdivide the subject TMK property into 2 lots.
+Further action on the subdivision application has been deferred pursuant to this variance application submitted on April 24, 2018 in response to Department of Water Supply letter dated February 1, 2018 informing that the department was unable to supply the additional unit of water to the additional lot in the proposed subdivision. - 7.
 Variance Application.
-The variance request from water supply improvements was acknowledged by Planning Department letter dated February 11, 2014.
-Due to applicant's delay to notify surrounding property owners and submission of evidence of an updated sign, a time extension until April 23, 2014 was requested.
-This variance application requests the use of rainwater catchment systems in lieu of extending and/or upgrading the DWS water system or constructing a private water system conforming to DWS standards. - 8.
+The variance request from water supply improvements for one (1) of the two (2) lots was acknowledged by Planning Department letter dated May 14, 2018.
+This variance application includes background history and circumstances and information regarding the pending subdivision application.
+Although the parcel is served by one water meter, additional water cannot be made available for the one (1) additional proposed lot without extensive water system facilities improvements. - 8.
 Agency Comments and Requirements. - a.
-State of Hawai'i-Department of Health (DOH): See attached memorandum dated February 14, 2014. - b.
-County of Hawai'i Fire Department (HFD): See attached memorandum dated February 25, 2014. - c.
-Department of Water Supply (DWS): See attached memorandum dated February 25, 2014. - d.
-No other agency comments were solicited and none were received. - 9.
-Notice to Surrounding Owners/Posted Sign.
-The applicant submitted evidence, dated March 20, 2014, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the HCC.
+State of Hawai'i-Department of Health (DOH): See attached memorandum dated December 26, 2017.
+(Exhibit A). - b.
+County of Hawai'i Fire Department (HFD): Although the HFD did not comment on this application, see attached memoranda that is their standard response to applications of this type.
+(Exhibit B). - c.
+Department of Water Supply (DWS): See attached memoranda dated February 1, 2018 in response to the subdivision application.
+(Exhibit C). - d.
+No other agency comments were solicited and none were received.

+Niels Christensen, LPLS The Independent Hawaii Surveyors, LLC Page 3 August 2, 2018

+- 9. Notice to Surrounding Owners/Posted Sign.
+The applicant submitted evidence, dated May 14, 2018, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
 Pictures of the posted sign were also submitted.
-Further, verification was submitted that a notice of the application was sent on March 19, 2014 to the surrounding property owners as required by Section 23-17(a). - 10.
-Comments from Surrounding Property Owners or Public.
-No written objections to this application were received from the surrounding property owners or the public.
+The evidence also indicates that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a). - Comments from Surrounding Property Owners or Public.
+There were no written comments on this application received from the surrounding property owners or the public.